aparsapour/docs/network/network-tutorial-standalone.md

     Containers `alpine1`, `alpine2`, and `alpine4` are connected to the
     `alpine-net` network.

-5. On user-defined networks like `alpine-net`, containers can not only communicate by IP address, but can also resolve a container name to an IP address.
+5. On user-defined networks like `alpine-net`, containers not only communicate by IP address, but also can resolve a container name to an IP address.
 This capability is called **automatic service discovery**.
 Let's connect to `alpine1` and test this out. `alpine1` should be able to resolve `alpine2` and `alpine4` (and `alpine1`, itself) to IP addresses.